 Caprice now uses Phocas in conjunction with their existing ERP system IBS Enterprise, one of many ERP, CRM and database systems Phocas can work from.
 Caprice has its system data updated overnight, putting the latest data at the fingertips of the company’s divisional general managers each morning.

 Use of Phocas Xpress is relatively recent, giving browser-based access to a number of retail customers who are now able to check stock availability for themselves by viewing inventory and purchasing data.
-That’s of enormous beneﬁt to Caprice, Lewis says, since it has reduced the number of phone enquiries about stock delivery.
+That’s an enormous beneﬁt to Caprice, Lewis says, since it has reduced the number of phone enquiries about stock delivery.

 But the beneﬁts, in terms of monitoring sales and inventory management are most striking.
 “It gives me and my managers the ability to quickly get a handle on information such as high-volume selling items, margins, sales by customer and prioritising of customers and products.
 We can actually get down to the level of asking why a particular customer hasn’t bought anything from us over a period and go back to see what’s happening.”
 He estimates overall annual savings to the business of at least A$500,000 which is achieved by reducing the amount of reporting staff and stock that wasn't selling.

 “It has improved our inventory management choices.
 We’re getting much better information to make decisions about the quantities and lines we order.
 “We now have the right items in stock so the relationships with our customers have improved dramatically — and that’s priceless.”
 The head of planning at a large retail customer recently commented “you guys have it all under control”.
 “That was great,” Lewis said.
-There’s nothing like having your customers compliment you on your intelligence.
+There’s nothing like having your customers compliment you on your data intelligence.

 For more information about using inventory management software, watch this webinar about Inventory and stock insights.